Learn more about the status of active WaterSMART Initiative (WSI) priority area funding projects.

 Priority Area Extent in Acres: 155,000

-Proposed New Contracts: 20
+Proposed New Contracts: 130

-Proposed New Contract Acres: 1,500
+Proposed New Contract Acres: 10,200

-Reclamation WaterSMART Funding Categories: WEEG (2014, 2016), SWEP (2020)
+Reclamation WaterSMART Funding Opportunities: WEEG (2014, 2016), SWEP (2020)

-Complemented Project Type: Canal Lining, infrastructure, automation
+Complemented Project Type: canal lining, infrastructure, automation

 The Fresno Irrigation District in Fresno County, California used two Reclamation WaterSMART Program grants in the Water and Energy Efficiency Grant category and one in the Small-Scale Water Efficient Project category to line several canals, install groundwater banking infrastructure, and automate water system controls.
 This project saved 6,700 acre-feet of water per year by offsetting groundwater pumping with collected stormwater storing it for release during the irrigation and winter flood release seasons.
 With additional NRCS assistance, agricultural producers, including historically underserved African American, Asian, and Hispanic producers, will be able to save an additional 5,500 acre-feet of water each year either by not pumping it from the ground or intercepting it during flood release flows.
 To save this additional water and build drought resilience, producers will install micro-irrigation systems, pumps, and pipelines, line reservoirs, manage nutrients, manage residue, plant cover crops, amend soil carbon, and install groundwater recharge basins or on-farm recharge practices.
 Reduced groundwater pumping allows for more water to be available to disadvantaged communities such as Fresno, Sanger, Biola, Kerman, Del Rey, Calwa, Malaga, Easton, Fowler, and Raisin City.
 In addition to the water saving and drought resilience benefits, EQIP funding will protect water quality, improve soil health, and improve crop productivity and health.